 Role of the Centres of Excellence

+The primary purpose of Centres of Excellence is to assist with transformation within the Alliance, while avoiding the duplication of assets, resources and capabilities already present within the NATO command structure.
 They generally specialize in one functional area and act as subject matter experts in their field of expertise.
 They distribute their in-depth knowledge through training, conferences, seminars, concepts, doctrine, lessons learned and papers.

 Different types of participants